 KC STEM Alliance engages in targeted grant making to support STEM education in the Kansas City region on a limited basis, as funds allow.
-The grant cycle is now open for the current FIRST Robotics season.
+The grant cycle is currently closed.
+It typically opens in the fall.
+See below for the criteria used to award grants for the current FIRST Robotics season.

 Grant support for FIRST Robotics teams

-Applications will be considered from FIRST Robotics Competition (FRC) and FIRST Tech Challenge (FTC) teams in the following counties: Johnson and Wyandotte in Kansas; and Cass, Clay, Jackson, and Platte in Missouri.
-Grant limits are $2,500 for FRC teams and $1,000 for FTC teams.
-The maximum amount will be determined based on the number of applications, the evaluation of applications, and the total amount of grant funds available
+Applications are considered from FIRST Robotics Competition (FRC) and FIRST Tech Challenge (FTC) teams in the following counties: Johnson and Wyandotte in Kansas; and Cass, Clay, Jackson, and Platte in Missouri.

 Eligible recipients include K-12 public or private schools and non-profit community organizations that serve low-income students and/or traditionally underserved communities.
 In addition, limited funding is available for rookie and young teams, those new to fundraising and those doing exceptional STEM outreach.
 For the purpose of this grant, low-income schools are defined as schools serving a population with at least 21 percent of students eligible for free or reduced lunch, with awards based on a sliding scale.
 Underserved populations are defined as females, minorities and students with disabilities.
 Funds for this initiative originate from the generosity of multiple local donors and funders to the KC STEM Alliance.

-The number of grants awarded will be based on the number and type of applications received and be determined by a grants committee.
+The number of grants awarded each year is based on the number and type of applications received and determined by a grants committee.

 Grant Program Goals

 The goal of these grants is to sustain robotics programs in underserved communities and facilitate recent start-up teams.
-Successful applications will address a diverse socio-economic school environment; increased student engagement in STEM education through FIRST Robotics; commitment to the development of student teams; recruitment of volunteer mentors; designing and building of remote-controlled robots; and, participation in one of the Kansas City FIRST Regional Competitions (Heartland, Greater Kansas City or Central Missouri) or one of the FIRST Tech Challenge Qualifiers in the Kansas City area.
+Successful applications will address a diverse socio-economic school environment; increased student engagement in STEM education through FIRST Robotics; commitment to the development of student teams; recruitment of volunteer mentors; designing and building of remote-controlled robots; and, participation in one of the Kansas City FIRST Regional Competitions or one of the FIRST Tech Challenge Qualifiers in the Kansas City area.

 Allowable Expenses and Activities